-India-EU Summit: Our focus should be on the pandemic, terrorism, says PM Modi
+Both India and EU share universal values like democracy, says PM Modi at Summit

 - We are facing a pandemic and have great challenges.
 In such times, the India-EU relationship becomes very important.
 We can play a great role says PM Modi.

-- We both share universal values such as democracy, pluralism, inclusivity, freedom, multilateraism, transparency
+- We both share universal values such as democracy, pluralism, inclusivity, freedom, multilateralism, transparency

 - We are both facing the Covid challenge